Teen Age Lust

 Teen Age Lust is a live album by American rock band MC5.
 It was recorded live at the Saginaw Civic Center in Saginaw, Michigan in January 1970.
 It was released in 1996 on Total Energy Records after digital remastering.

+Critical reception

+CMJ New Music Monthly noted that "it's pretty lo-fi, a little grainy in quality, but it rocks hard once you get into it."